This post may contain affiliate links.

 While Rodrigo will require a pancreas supplement for the rest of his life because of his EPI-like condition, he will also do well on fresh, raw pancreas.
 My other dogs no longer receive a digestive supplement.
 Instead, they get…

-- goat milk sourced from a local farm
+- raw goat's milk or kefir sourced from a local farm or Answers Pet Food

 - fermented fish stock sourced from Answers Pet Food